-It's 2018.
+It's 2020.
 We've made huge strides—leaps and bounds, even—in technology, science, and data, so we can expect that to reflect in our beauty and wellness products, right?
 Not always.
-Toxic, overpriced items with misleading labels are still placed on shelves and into the hands of un- or misinformed consumers, and considering these products are going on (or inside) our bodies, we can't really afford to take risks.
+Overpriced items with misleading labels are still placed on shelves and into the hands of un- or misinformed consumers, and considering these products are going on (or inside) our bodies, we can't really afford to take risks.

-And even though it's 2018 and inclusivity should always be at the forefront of brand strategy, it isn't.
+And even though it's 2020 and inclusivity should be at the forefront of brand strategy, it isn't always.
 However, for the brands that are acknowledging the gray area in beauty and have answered the call for change, we wanted to give them a proper hat tip.
 Thankfully, there are a number of companies championing better quality all around, so we couldn't highlight all of them, but below, we're calling out a mix of beauty and wellness brands that have and continue to disrupt a saturated space.

 Shopping for the right shampoo for your hair type can be a mission.
-Hydrating, gentle, frizz-taming,(*shudder*) it's all a bunch of industry jargon that doesn't necessarily translate in your bathroom at home.
+Hydrating, gentle, frizz-taming (*shudder*)—it's all a bunch of industry jargon that doesn't necessarily translate in your bathroom at home.
 That's why celebrity hairstylist Vernon François sought to create easy packaging specifically useful for natural hair.
-Each of his products contains one or more of six different icons he's created so you can easily identify which product is right for your hair type (coily, kinky, wavy, straight, curly, and damaged).
+Each of his products contains one or more of six different icons he's created so you can easily identify which product is right for your hair type: coily, kinky, wavy, straight, curly, or damaged.

-Jina L. Kim and her husband, Chris, were fed up with the toxicity of skincare, both with the contents inside the bottles and tubes and with the packaging itself.
+Jina L. Kim and her husband Chris were fed up with the lack of transparency of skincare products, both with the contents inside the bottles and tubes and with the packaging itself.
 As a result, they created Circumference, a 100% toxin-free brand of sustainably sourced, nutrient-rich, indigenous ingredients, all wrapped up in easily recyclable or biodegradable packaging.
 The formulation is so meticulous that they use state-of-the-art testing to ensure only the purest and safest ingredients are being used, all while maintaining utmost efficacy.

-While brands like MAC and Make Up For Ever have boasted a 40+ shade range before Fenty, Byrdie assistant editor Maya Allen says it's Rihanna's direct influence that's sparked a movement.
-"It's because a black woman we've all loved for years was behind the brand and driving the message of diversity," she says.
+While brands like MAC and Make Up For Ever boasted a 40+ shade range before Fenty, Maya Allen, digital beauty editor for Marie Claire, says it's Rihanna's direct influence that's sparked a movement.
+"It's because a Black woman we've all loved for years was behind the brand and driving the message of diversity," she says.
 "The fact that it's Rihanna's brand made a world of a difference because she was so unapologetic about representation when introducing 40 shades.
 That's why the response from consumers was so crazy amazing and Fenty has sparked this foundation war now [where other] brands are coming out with 40+ shades."